Neurogenic Bladder in Children

 What Causes Neurogenic Bladder

 In a properly functioning nervous system, the brain tells the bladder muscles to hold or release urine.
 When the muscles and nerves don’t work as they should, there is pressure on and damage to the kidneys.
-The nerve damage that causes neurogenic bladders is typically due to another condition, such as spina bifida, spinal cord trauma, tumors in the central nervous system, or birth defects that impact the anus.
+The birth defects or nerve injuries that cause neurogenic bladders are typically due to another condition, such as spina bifida, tethered spinal cord, spinal cord trauma, tumors in the spine, or birth defects that impact the anus.

 Our Locations